 Here is a very rough, illustrative guide:

 - Angel/Pre-seed round: the "first money in" to any company.
 Usually these are former entrepreneurs looking to “give back” to the next generation of entrepreneurs.
 There are legends and self made billionaires in this space alone - Chris Sacca angel-invested in Uber, Kickstarter, Twitter, Instagram, and Facebook and returned 250x his investors' money.
 Jason Calacanis has written a notable book on this and Naval Ravikant started AngelList to help angel investors find you.
 The size of this round is very small, from 50k to 500k.
 You're not expected to have much here beyond an idea and a passionate pitch.
 Some startup accelerators like YCombinator (Pitch guide here and from pg) or Launch or TechStars will have a packaged deal for you of ~100k for ~7% of the company and then everyone else who follows on invests with SAFEs.

 - Seed round: the first “institutional” money in from incubators and seed stage VCs.
-THe amount raised is anywhere from $1.5m to $5m at valuations from $2-20m.
-Some “celebrity investors” can come in for just tiny checks of $5-10k, just lending their prestige to the startup. ("we are backed by the founders of X, Y, and Z").
+The amount raised is anywhere from $1.5m to $5m at valuations from $2-20m.
+Some “celebrity investors” can come in for just tiny checks of $5-50k, just lending their prestige to the startup. ("we are backed by the founders of X, Y, and Z").
 Here you may have a working proof of concept, or a minimal viable product, and hopefully a business plan.
 See Airbyte’s seed round deck advice.
 Here is extensive detail on a real life seed round from Freshpaint, right down to check size of each investor.
 Sample Series Seed term sheet here - (old versions here).